The Nerves

 • Signals travel only one way in a nerve cell

 Sometimes nerve fibers are dozens of centimeters long.
-For example, a single nerve fiber may run from near your spinal cord all the way to your toe.
+For example, a single nerve fiber may run from your spinal cord all the way to your toe.
 Some nerve fibers that go to your skin or your organs have sensory receptors.
 For example, the receptors at the end of nerve fibers in your skin detect things that are sharp or hot.

 • Chemical changes take place progressively along the length of a nerve fiber